 You can become a project manager by getting a bachelor’s degree in business management.
 Or, you may also choose to obtain a bachelor’s degree in a more specific field, including marketing, engineering or computer science.
 A more specific bachelor’s degree can be useful if you want to be a PM in a specific industry, such as IT or engineering.

 Some universities also will offer project management degree programs that you can choose.
-For example, many online universities offer MBAs with a specialization in project management.
+For example, many self paced online universities offer MBAs with a specialization in project management.
 Another option is to earn your bachelor’s in business, and then earn a certificate in project management.

 Project managers are needed in just about all industries.
 Depending upon your skills and interests, you may want to consider specializing in these types of project manager jobs: